 2. Blind Debossing and Embossing

 The edge of the invitation can actually be painted onto paper in a thick stock.
-"As the guest pulls it out of the envelop the guest, they will notice that subtle detail," says Hollensteiner.
+"As the guest pulls it out of the envelope, they will notice that subtle detail," says Hollensteiner.
 Edging costs $150 per 100 wedding invitations.

 4. Bevel Cut

-The edge of the wedding invitation is cut at a 45 degree angle and then painted, making the edge more visible from the front than an invitation that is only edged.
+A bevel cut is when the edge of the wedding invitation is cut at a 45-degree angle and then painted, making the edge more visible from the front than an invitation that is only edged.
 This is usually just done on the main wedding invitation.
 For 100 wedding invitations, this will cost around $400.

 5. Wax Seals

 The traditional way to create wax seals is to pour liquid wax on the envelope and stamp it to create a design.
-Now, however, you can use raised stickers with permanent adhesive that look really authentic but save a lot of time.
+Now, however, you can use raised stickers with permanent adhesives that look really authentic and save a lot of time.
 Adding wax seals will cost $200 to $300 extra per 100 wedding invitations.